This information is intended for use by health professionals

 Nervous system disorders:

 Common: extrapyramidal disorder, stupor*, somnolence, convulsion*, memory impairment, headache, nystagmus,

-Uncommon: coma*, encephalopathy, lethargy* (see below), reversible parkinsonism, ataxia, paresthesia, convulsions (see section 4.4).
+Uncommon: coma*, encephalopathy*, lethargy* (see below), reversible parkinsonism, ataxia, paraesthesia, aggravated convulsions (see section 4.4).

 Rare: reversible dementia associated with reversible cerebral atrophy, cognitive disorder.